 August 20, 2014 | Written by: THINK Leaders

-Business decisions require confidence in the veracity of the data on which they are based.
+Financial decisions require confidence in the veracity of data on which they are based.
 The challenge is that by 2015, 80 percent of the world’s data will be uncertain.

-Data uncertainty arises from many sources and in many ways: as text inconsistencies, ambiguities, sarcasm, deception, technical errors, time delays and the approximations inherent in complex models.
+Data uncertainty arises from many sources and in many ways: as inconsistencies, ambiguities, technical errors, time delays, assumptions, and even sarcasm and outright deception.